Scholarship FAQ

 After reviewing all applications, the scholarship committee will select applicants to interview either in person or via Zoom.
 Following interviews, the committee will make a recommendation to the SPSCA Board for approval and then all candidates will be notified of the final selection as soon as possible.

-IS THE SCHOLARSHIP / STIPEND TAXABLE?
+IS THE SCHOLARSHIP PACKAGE (TUITION AND STIPEND) TAXABLE?

-Yes, the scholarship is taxable and must be included when the scholar reports gross income on their tax return.
-Once awarded a scholarship, the SPSCA will need the scholar’s legal name, address and social security number.
-This information will be used to prepare an IRS Form 1099-MISC for the taxable amount of the scholarship for the calendar year in which the tuition is paid.
-The scholarship itself is tax free (excludable from gross income) ONLY IF: the individual is a candidate for a degree and the degree program accepts this course as meeting the requirements for the degree, and the scholar provides to SPSCA written documentation of the acceptance.
-If the stipend is used to pay for room and board and living expenses, it is always taxable - no exception.
+The tuition is taxable and must be included as gross income on the scholar’s income tax return.
+The tuition is tax free (excludable from gross income) ONLY IF: the individual is a candidate for a degree and the degree program accepts this course as meeting the requirements for the degree, and the scholar provides to SPSCA written documentation of the acceptance.
+The stipend, which is intended for room and board and living expenses, is always taxable without exception.

 ARE THERE ANY EXPECTATIONS OF SCHOLARS AFTER THEIR SCHOLARSHIP AND STUDIES ARE COMPLETED?